 Modification of Visitation in Arizona

-A modification to a custody order can be made when parents ask the court to change a custody decision that was made previously.
-When parents file for legal separation or divorce and they cannot agree on child custody, it is the responsibility of the court to decide the arrangements at temporary orders hearings or final trial.
+A modification to a child custody order, including orders pertaining to visitation with a child, can be made when parents ask the court to change a decision that was made previously.
+When parents file for legal separation or divorce, and they cannot agree on child custody, it is the responsibility of the court to decide the arrangements at temporary orders hearings or final trial.

-If one of the parents/parties would like to modify parenting time or custody as outlined in the original divorce decree, they need to be able to show that the change would be in the best interest of the child.
+Although, before your application is submitted, some limitations must be considered.
+If one of the parents would like to modify parenting time or custody as outlined in the original divorce decree, they need to be able to show that the change would be in the best interest of the child.

-Parenting time can vary depending upon the child’s age and their specific needs, as well as the ease of transferring the child back and forth (geographical location of both parents’ homes).
+Parenting time can vary depending on the child’s age and their unique needs, as well as the ease of transferring the child back and forth (geographical location of both parents’ homes).
 When requesting modification of parenting time, it’s important to remember that this doesn’t necessarily mean the actual custody terms will be changed.
 Parenting time can be decreased or increased without changing from joint custody to sole custody.